AzamAliCodes/minimal-blue-vscode-theme/README.md

 #### 🎨 Theme and Appearance

-- Sets the theme to "Minimal BLue".
+- Sets the theme to "Minimal Blue".
 - Uses Material Icon Theme for icons.

 #### 🖼️ Workbench Layout

 - Hides the Activity Bar and Status Bar to support a **minimal UI** 🔧.
 - Moves the Sidebar to the right.
-- Shows only a single editor tab for a cleaner look.
+- Hides editor tabs, showing only the active file for a cleaner look.
 - Hides the default VS Code welcome page and Command Center to reduce clutter.
+- Hides the custom title bar for a **distraction-free** look.
+- Automatically resizes the centered layout to fit content.
 - Toggles the menu bar (shows on Alt key press) for a **minimal UI** 🔧.

 #### ✍️ Editor Settings